WHAT TO DO IN TRENTO / TRENTINO

 If you are a road trip fan and don’t mind narrow, Italian mountain passes, add Lake Tenno to your itinerary as well and discover a hidden gem of Lake Garda just north of the lake.

 If you are into lakes, head to the Dolomites region.
 You will find some amazing lakes there.

 Lago di Carezza and Lago di Braies

-Okay, this is not really Trentino, and takes about two hours to drive to, but it is worth it!
-Pay a visit to the two easily-accessible and stunning lakes that are extremely popular (just because they are breathtaking): Lago di Carezza and Lago di Braies in the Dolomites.
+Okay, this is not really Trentino and takes about two hours to drive to, but it is worth it!
+Pay a visit to the two easily accessible and stunning lakes that are extremely popular (just because they are breathtaking): Lago di Carezza and Lago di Braies in the Dolomites.

-Hopefully, this post has inspired you to visit Trento and the region of Trentino, as you can see there are beautiful places to see and fun things to do.
+Hopefully, this post has inspired you to visit Trento and the region of Trentino.
+As you can see, there are beautiful places to see.
 I would love to visit here again, as it was a great travel destination.
 I hope you will have the chance to experience the same and enjoy the best things to do in Trento.